Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Better questions include:

-• What frequency range does the device use?
+• What frequency range or emission type does the device actually use?

 • Does it generate heat?